-We are back with another travel story of ours from the Rajasthan road trip we made in March this year.
-Post Bikaner and Jaiselmer, the last leg of our trip was Nagaur.
-The popularity of the Nagaur Fort had drawn us to this less visited city and we were not disappointed.
+We are back with another travel story from our Rajasthan road trip in March this year.
+The popularity of Nagaur Fort drew us to this less-visited city and we were not disappointed.
 This was by far the most beautiful fort we ever saw.
-Here is a photoblog for on the gorgeous resplendent and offbeat Nagaur Fort.
+Post Bikaner and Jaiselmer, the last destination of our trip was Nagaur.
+Here is a photoblog for the gorgeous and offbeat Nagaur Fort.

 Like some History?

-Believed to be constructed by the kshatriyas (warriors) of the Naga dynasty in the 2nd century, the fort was also known as Ahhichatragarh Fort.
-It bears a testimony to several battles, reconstructions and destructions.
-The fort was rebuilt in the 12th century and underwent major renovations in 2007.
-It was in a poor neglected state till the 1980s.
-Five years later, the fort was placed under the Mehrangarh Museum Trust.
-It has gradually been restored to its former glory with the support of four grants from the Getty Foundation, two from the UK-based Helen Hamlyn Trust and contributions from the Mehrangarh Museum Trust.
+The Kshatriyas (warrior clan) of the Naga dynasty built Nagaur Fort in the 2nd century.
+Also known as Ahhichatragarh Fort, it bears testimony to several battles, destructions, and reconstructions.
+Rebuilt in the 12th century, it underwent major renovations in 2007.
+The fort was in a poor neglected state till the 1980s.
+Five years later, the Mehrangarh Museum Trust took Nagaur fort under its wings.
+Eventually, they restored it to its former glory with the support of four grants from the Getty Foundation, two from the UK-based Helen Hamlyn Trust, and contributions from the Mehrangarh Museum Trust.

 Around the fort

-We started with Abha Mahal.
+We started touring Nagaur Fort with Abha Mahal.
 Abha meaning splendor or luminous earned its name from the gorgeous paintings on the walls, and the water channels that would reflect sunlight.
 The space was used as a courtyard by the King to discuss administrative issues with his courtiers.

-The complex water system which was supposedly introduced during the time of later construction.
-The hamams and water cannels were discovered under layers of new flooring.
+The complex water system came into being during the later construction period.
+Concurrently, water channels were found under layers of new flooring.

 Bakhat Singh Mahal and Fountains